 STICKER SET - A personally-designed set of four vinyl stickers with a video game theme.
-(Plus all previous prizes)Estimated delivery:Add $4 USD to ship outside the US
+(Plus all previous prizes)Estimated delivery:Ships anywhere in the world

 MAGNET SET - A set of four magnets with a different design than the stickers.
-(Plus all previous prizes)Estimated delivery:Add $4 USD to ship outside the US
+(Plus all previous prizes)Estimated delivery:Ships anywhere in the world

 EMBROIDERED POLO - An embroidered polo shirt with a video game theme.
-(Plus all previous prizes)Estimated delivery:Add $10 USD to ship outside the US
+(Plus all previous prizes)Estimated delivery:Ships anywhere in the world

 THE SOURCE - DVDs containing the original camera RAW files, as well as the Photoshop PSD files used to make the gallery images.
 Only for images taken after the Kickstarter.
-(Plus all previous prizes)Estimated delivery:Add $4 USD to ship outside the US
+(Plus all previous prizes)Estimated delivery:Ships anywhere in the world

 - (26 days)